TalimaVale/udacity-react-nano/README.md

-# Udacity React Developer Nanodegree - projects divided by branch
+# Udacity React Developer Nanodegree - projects by branch

 Master branch will contain description of each branch/project